loyada/dollarx/docs/javadoc/com/github/loyada/jdollarx/InBrowser.rst

 .. java:method:: public void doubleClickOn(Path el)
    :outertype: InBrowser

-   Doubleclick the location of the first element that fits the given path
+   Doubleclick the location of the first element that fits the given path.

    :param el: the element